opencontainers/wg-reference-types/docs/proposals/PROPOSAL_E.md

    - Yes, registry operators can configure their retention policies to support the `refers` field.
      Registries without the `referrers` API would continue to use tag based retention policies.
 1. As a registry operator, I want to allow users to "lock" the tags to their artifacts.
-   - Yes, registries that enforce tag locking can still have artifacts pushed that refer to that locked artifact.
+   - Partial, registries that enforce tag locking can still have artifacts pushed that refer to that locked artifact.
-     Digest tags include a unique hash to allow multiple referrers to the same artifact with minimal risk of a hash collision.
+     The digest tag can only be pushed once with a single index value.
 1. As an artifact producer, I want to update an existing artifact with a newer artifact.
    - Yes, artifacts may be pushed with unique creation annotations, and older artifacts can be explicitly deleted by the client.
 1. As an artifact producer, I want to push multiple artifacts concurrently (possibly from separate systems) without encountering race conditions or other errors.
-   - Yes, artifacts pushed either without a tag, or with a digest tag, are idempotent.
+   - No, registries without the `referrers` API will encounter race conditions updating the digest tag.
 1. As an artifact author, I want to document other artifacts in one or more registries that my artifact requires and/or provides.
    - Partial, cross repository or registry referrers are not supported with the `referrers` API.
      Digest tags may be used to point to digests that do not exist in the current repository.